LordRusk/butchboit/readme.md

 + Why does this use [arikawa](https://github.com/diamondburned/arikawa) and not [discordgo](https://github.com/bwmarrin/discordgo) or [disgord](https://github.com/andersfylling/disgord)?

-	 Because arikawa is a lot simpler, more elegant, and just generally a better structured api.
+	• Because arikawa is a lot simpler, more elegant, and just generally a better structured api.

 + Why do you use [your fork of godesu](https://github.com/lordrusk/godesu) instead of the original [godesu](https://github.com/mtarnawa/godesu)?

-	 Because there are 2 Problems that needed to be fixed, I fixed them on my fork and have a pull request open.
+	• There are a few problems that need to be fixed, and some improvements that I'm planning on implementing into my fork.
+At some point it will become it's own project, seperate from the original.
+But until I have time to develope my own, I'll just use this simple fork.